DataBiosphere/terra-cli/CONTRIBUTING.md

 #### Pull an existing image
 The `tools/local-dev.sh` script pulls the default image already.

+The gcr.io/terra-cli-dev registry is public readable, so anyone should be able to pull images.

 To use a specific Docker image from GCR:
 1. Pull the image with that tag.
     ```